 - We perform pre-experimental quality controls*:

-- All samples are brought to the same concentration (normalization), to ensure that each sample receives an equal amount of reads during sequencing.
+C. All samples are brought to the same concentration (normalization), to minimize read variability between samples during sequencing.

 - A unique primer is added to each separate bulk sample.